 About Project Roomkey Alameda County

-Over 1,300 homeless people have moved from Alameda County’s Project Roomkey hotels into permanent housing.
+Alameda County’s Project Roomkey achieved major success by moving over 1,700 homeless people from a PRK hotel site into permanent housing.
 This achievement is a result of the incredible work and collaboration between our non-profit community of providers, the Alameda County Office of Homeless Care and Coordination and additional partners throughout Alameda County.